sobolevn/ship-it-boardgame/README.md

 ## Attributions

-Thanks a lot to my friends, who helped me with ideas, testing, and rules
+Thanks a lot to my friends, who helped me with ideas, testing, and rules.

 ## LICENSE